Crontab

 Delete a crontab job

-Crontab job is based in plugin architecture deployed into $TOMCAT_HOME/plugins.
-Must delete the jar file in the plugin folder to remove the associated crontab job.
+A crontab job is based on a plugin architecture deployed in $TOMCAT_HOME/plugins.
+You must delete the jar file in the plugin folder to remove the associated crontab job.